Traditional Czech breakfast includes scrambled or boiled eggs with sausage, rye or sourdough bread, pancakes with plum jam and various pastries.

 Sweet rolls (Loupaky)

-A similar type of dough (but often richer, with almonds, raisins etc) is used for Easter Mazanec or Christmas Vanocka, which is eaten for breakfast during the festive times.
+A similar type of dough (but often richer, with almonds, raisins etc) is used for Easter Mazanec or Christmas Vanocka, which is eaten for breakfast during these festive public holiday.

 You can also see various other pastries in the shops, such as filled or double filled triangles ‘Satecky’ (the same type of sweet dough and the same type of fillings, just used inside the cake).